tarwn/lessthandot-hugo/blogs/content/posts/2013-01-13-setting-up-sql-server-database.md

   - sql server 2012

 ---
-If you want to mess around with Database Mail from your laptop and you don&#8217;t have a mail server, you can configure gmail for that purpose.
+If you want to mess around with Database Mail from your laptop and you don't have a mail server, you can configure gmail for that purpose.
 It is pretty easy to setup, I will show you the screen from the wizard as well how to do it in T-SQL.
 I prefer T-SQL because I can run the same setup now on multiple machines

 Below is the whole thing in one easy to run script

-Make sure to change Your.Account@gmail.com to what your gmail account is, also notice that @enable_ssl =1 and that we are using port 587 (@port = &#8216;587&#8217;)
+Make sure to change Your.Account@gmail.com to what your gmail account is, also notice that @enable_ssl =1 and that we are using port 587 (@port = &#8216;587')

 sql
 IF NOT EXISTS(SELECT * FROM msdb.dbo.sysmail_profile WHERE  name = 'GmailDBMail')